mberrens/IceContinuum/README.md

 ## IceContinuum
-Collaborative project with Steven Neshyba
+Collaborative project with Steven Neshyba at the University of Puget Sound